 - Contact information for your professors and teaching assistants

-Professors usually distribute the course syllabus on the first day of class.
+Professors usually distribute the course outline on the first day of class.

 Doctor of Philosophy Degree (PhD)

-A doctor of philosophy degree (PhD), also known as a doctoral degree, usually takes between 4 and 6 years to complete after a master’s degree.
+A Doctor of Philosophy degree (PhD), also known as a doctoral degree, usually takes 4 to 6 years to complete after a master’s degree.

-During a PhD, you will focus in an area of study, and present and defend your research at the completion of your program.
-You can pursue a PhD in various disciplines.
+During a PhD, you focus on an area of study, are supervised by a professor or university researcher, and defend your research at the completion of your program.

 A faculty is a grouping of similar university programs or departments.
 For example, a Faculty of Science may include departments of Biology, Chemistry and Kinesiology, while a Faculty of Arts may include History, English and Global Studies.

-A master’s degree takes between 1 and 2 years to complete after a bachelor’s degree.
+A master’s degree takes 1 to 2 years to complete after a bachelor’s degree.

 Prerequisites are courses that you must successfully complete before you can register in a particular program or course.
 These are usually listed in course calendars so you can plan your courses for the next year.